georgeiliadis91/react-base-project/README.md

 # Base React App Template for Projects.

-This is a dockerised react dev enviroment.
+This is a dockerised react dev enviroment that **hot reloads**.
-It includes a base structure with Routing, Alert, User Auth Flows, Global Loading State, Redux and its Build with TS.
+It includes a base structure with Routing, Alert, User Auth Flows, Global Loading State, Redux and its Build.
+And most importantly Typescript.

-It includes
+Installed libraries:

 - ReactRouter-v6
 - Redux
 - React Redux